ritxy/git/README.md

 ## Add file to the latest commit

 >git commit --ammend
->>This will add the latest files in the stage area and modify the comment of the commit
+>>This will add the latest files in the stage area and modify the comment of the commit.
+If there is any file to commit will let you change the message of the latest commit.

+## Make an add and commit with message at the same time

+>git commit -am "Message of the commit"
+>>This command works with files that are tracking with Git

+## Go back files since the last commit

+>git checkout -- .
+>>This will recover the files since the last commit.
+If some files are in the staging area they will not be recovered

 ## Show the log of the commits in the repository